-&lt;sup>23 Rendell and Knight, History of St. Thomas's Church, p.
-46; Church of St. Mary the Virgin, pp. 35-6; Temperley, Music of the English Parish Church, pp. 297-8.
+23 Rendell and Knight, History of St. Thomas's Church, p.
+46; Church of St. Mary the Virgin, pp. 35-6; Temperley.
+Music of the English Parish Church, pp. 297-8.

-&lt;sup>24 Donald Frederick Cook, "A Survey of Hymnody in the Church of England in Eastern Canada," M.S.M. thesis, Union Theological Seminary, 1965, pp. 50-2.
+24 Donald Frederick Cook, "A Survey of Hymnody in the Church of England in Eastern Canada," M.S.M. thesis, Union Theological Seminary, 1965, pp. 50-2.

-Temperley, Music of the English Parish Church, p.
+25 Temperley, Music of the English Parish Church, p.
 268.

 the latter because it added to the beauty of worship.
-Evidence from St. Mary's and St. Thomas's shows that choirs and music were an important part of services in both churches.
+Let's to describe the but of services in both churches.
 One can see that Anglican worshippers, regardless of whether they lived in the East or West End, shared an aesthetic appreciation for sacred music.
 However, there was a clear difference in the intensity and timing of each church's adoption of a liturgy shaped by Ritualism.
 In the East End, St. Thomas's bourgeois-dominated congregation was the first to cultivate sacred parish music as performance, and, starting in the 1880s, church members were willing, and able, to direct large amounts of financial resources towards this end.
 This difference can be seen by comparing each parish's approach to the purchasing of organs and the hiring of church musicians.

 At St. Mary's, an harmonium organ was used from 1873 to 1892, when a pipe organ was installed.
 Both instruments were given by Botwood.
-The first he obtained for £2 on a trip to England, and the second he presented to the parish in memory of his first wife.
-The pipe organ, which required hand-blowing, was used until 1938.
+The first he obtained for £2 on a trip to England, and the second he presented to the parish in memory of his first wife.27 The pipe organ, which required hand-blowing, was used until 1938.28

-At St. Thomas's an organ was installed in 1860, much earlier, to replace the barrel organ that had been used from the time the church was built.
-In the late 1870s the
+At St. Thomas's an organ was installed in 1860, much earlier, to replace the barrel

-Parsons, "Reform, Revival, and Realignment," pp. 48-9.
+26 Parsons, "Reform, Revival, and Realignment," pp. 48-9.

-Church of St. Mary the Virgin, 1859-1984, pp. 108-9.
+27 Church of St. Mary the Virgin, 1859-1984, pp. 108-9.

-Church of St. Mary the Virgin, pp. 35-6.
+28 Church of St. Mary the Virgin, pp. 35-6.

-&lt;sup>29 Robert Gear MacDonald, "The Centenary of St. Thomas's Church, St. John's," Newfoundland Quarterly 36, 2 (Oct.
+29 Robert Gear MacDonald, "The Centenary of St. Thomas's Church, St. John's," Newfoundland Quarterly 36, 2 (Oct.
 1936), pp. 32-3.

 congregation began fund raising for a new instrument.
-A large portion of the £600 needed was raised by the Women's Association, and in 1881 a new organ was installed.
-By the early 20th century, however, the need for a new organ was "becoming more apparent".
-After several years of fund raising, in 1909 a new organ was ordered from Conacher and Company, Huddersfield, England, at a cost of almost \$6700.
-Over half of this total was raised through events organized by middle and upper-class parish women, while most of the rest came from personal donations: including \$1000 worth of gifts from George J. Rendell, Edgar R. Bowring, William C. Job, Marmaduke G. Winter, Alan F. Goodridge and Sons, George Knowling, George J. Carter, and Alick J. Harvey.
-The new organ, one of the finest in the city, was dedicated in the summer of 1909 at an Evensong followed by a recital of sacred music featuring prominent city organists.
+A large portion of the £600 needed was raised by the Women's Association, and in 1881 a new organ was installed.30 By the early 20th century, however, the need for a new organ was "becoming more apparent".31 After several years of fund raising, in 1909 a new organ was ordered from Conacher and Company, Huddersfield, England, at a cost of almost \$6700.32 Over half of this total was raised through events organized by middle and upper-class parish women, while most of the rest came from personal donations: including \$1000 worth of gifts from George J. Rendell, Edgar R. Bowring, William C. Job, Marmaduke G. Winter.
+Alan F. Goodridge and Sons, George Knowling, George J. Carter, and Alick J. Harvey, 33 The new organ, one of the finest in the city, was dedicated in the summer of 1909 at an Evensong followed by a recital of sacred music featuring prominent city organists.34